 Online poker sites have also gotten into the action as they know this can be a very effective marketing tool.
 After all, if you as a player like a specific online poker site, then that recommendation will be considered very highly by your friends and family.

-Players receive an award simply for referring a friend to an online poker site.
+Generally, players receive an award simply for referring a friend to an online poker site.
 Typically, the player who is referred has to do a certain amount of real money play before the bonus is issued.
-Also note that not all online poker sites offer a Refer-a-Friend Bonus.
-For example, Americas Cardroom does not have this in its arsenal right now.

 Frequently Asked Questions About Bonuses and Other New Player Incentives